 Sustainable Livelihoods for Rural Youth Project – excerpts from three-monthly monitoring report, July to September 2003:

-- a participatory review of progress made by youth trainees and their family groups completed by a team of five including local farmers from the project steering committee in August 2003 visited 34 youths and families in 11 villages on North and Central Malaita; recommendations of the review are being implemented; Australian volunteer/ capacity builder, Karen Lummis, assisted
+- a participatory review of progress made by youth trainees and their family groups completed by a team of five including local farmers from the project steering committee in August 2003 visited 34 youths and families in 11 villages in North and Central Malaita; recommendations of the review are being implemented; Australian volunteer/ capacity builder, Karen Lummis, assisted

-- a delay in the receipt of the third project tranche resulted in project activities being suspended for two months to June this year; apart from a tightening of training activities there was no long term impact on the project, which resumed on receipt of the tranche
+- a delay in the receipt of the third project tranche resulted in project activities being suspended for two months to June this year; apart from a tightening of training activities there was no long-term impact on the project, which resumed on receipt of the tranche

 - a local committee detected problems in the financial management of the project and took remedial action

-- the arrival of RAMSI (the Regional Assistance Mission Solomon Islands – the Pacific nations police and military intervention to restore peace and stability to the Solomons, led by Australia) has had no direct impact on the project other than contributing to a general feeling of optimism for the future in rural and town areas; the KGA monitoring team was working in villages in North Malaita without any problems prior to the arrival of the RAMSI force in Malaita.
+- the arrival of RAMSI (the Regional Assistance Mission Solomon Islands – the Pacific nation’s police and military intervention to restore peace and stability to the Solomons, led by Australia) has had no direct impact on the project other than contributing to a general feeling of optimism for the future in rural and town areas; the KGA monitoring team was working in villages in North Malaita without any problems prior to the arrival of the RAMSI force in Malaita.

 |Establishing youth livelihoods

 - a total of 64 youths have been trained in the first year; the review team indicates a success rate of 71 per cent with 21 per cent continuing, 6 per cent failure and some continuing problems

 - the second intake of 60 selected youths was made on Malaita